hlynurhallgrims/hlynur_io/content/home/experience.md

   description = """
 Data scientist, R-developer and economist working within the Department of Taxation.
 My work focuses on revenue forecasting via microsimulation and machine learning in R and SQL.

-I'm also the creator and maintainer of things such as the Ministry's Tax-Benefit Microsimulation model and the Ministry's internal R package, as well as developing R-Shiny dashboards and interactive reports.
+I'm also the creator and maintainer of some pretty neat things, such as the Ministry's Tax-Benefit Microsimulation Model and the Ministry's internal R package, as well as some rather fancy R-Shiny dashboards and interactive reports.

   """